firstbatchxyz/dkn-compute-node/README.md

 > [!TIP]
 >
 > Alternatively, you can set `OLLAMA_AUTO_PULL=true` in the `.env` so that the compute node will always download the missing models for you.
-Note that

 ## Usage